AdminAbhi/TextBanner/README.md

 ### How to use?

-1. Download the .cpp file
+1. Download the TextBanner.cpp file
-2. RUN the code in any cpp compliler
+2. RUN the code in any cpp compiler
 3. That's it!

 ## Demo: